cl8n/project-loved/README.md

 This program is also capable of automatically posting to the Project Loved forum. **Make sure to only run this once per round, when all of the information is final and correct.**

-In addition to filling in the information need by the news posts in the [config files](#config-files), you'll need to provide a CSRF prevention token, links to the last round's results posts, and an osu! session ID in `config.json`.
+In addition to [getting the background image for each map](#getting-background-images) and [filling in the information needed by the news posts in the config files](#config-files), you'll need to provide a CSRF prevention token, links to the last round's results posts, and an osu! session ID in `config.json`.
 Contact me if you need help finding this information.

 When running `generate.sh`, include the `--threads` option.
 Make sure that everything worked as intended by checking the Project Loved forum after the program finishes.
-If something is wrong, delete all of the posts.
+If something is wrong, delete all of the posts and contact a moderator to move the deleted posts to a trash forum.

 ### Generating mapper forum messages